 You will notice on 18th century prints that the lines on a print are much further further apart than those on early 19th century prints.
 The earlier prints were produced using a copper plate which tended to wear out with the number of prints produced.
 When steel was used to engrave on in the early 1800's the lines could be closer together and as steel was so much harder than copper the plates lasted much longer with the ability to take many impressions before any wear showed.

 Now these wonderful topographical engravings give us an insight into how our towns, churches, castles and scenery looked years ago.
-An ideal subject for the collector available at a reasonable price.
+An ideal subject for the collector and available at very reasonable prices.

 You may find the SITE MAP a useful resource as well

 I have been buying and selling antique maps since the early 1960's during which time I opened a gallery in Watergate Street, Chester which was there 30 years, closing in 1998.
 I am now able to offer through my websites a personal service to map and print collectors.